solemnsky/solemnsky/README.md

 Solemnsky is in active development.
-See the top-level `docs/` directory for an overview into the technical design and current status of our continuing efforts to build the best "alti2ude"
+See the top-level `docs/` directory for an overview into the technical design and current status of our continuing efforts to build the best "alti2ude" we can manage.

 ## You Can Help!

 There are a lot of roles to fill on our team!
-Whether you want to be of use or just drop by and say hi, contact MagneticDuck via [email](mailto:zenmags@gmail.com) or via skype (magnetic.duck).
+Whether you want to contribute or just drop by and say hi, contact Chris Gadzinski (MagneticDuck) via [email](mailto:zenmags@gmail.com) or via skype (magnetic.duck).
 He'll add you to the slack group, with the rest of the team.

 Example of roles we'd like filled:
  * Graphic designer.